-The initial assessment in all cases will be by the normal protocol by the FME (forensic medical examiner) / liaison and diversion practitioner
+The initial assessment in all cases will be by the normal protocol by the FME (forensic medical examiner) / Health and Justice Vulnerability service / Liaison and Diversion practitioner.

 Subsequently as per already agreed protocol there would be an assessment by the Adults of working age services clinician.
 In exceptional circumstances where the offence is grave i.e., murder or attempted murder the adults of working age clinician may seek a joint assessment with the forensic service.